 Blockchain projects are no different from other ventures in that they need a strong business plan.
 This includes a well-thought-out and realistic timeline for the product’s go-live event.
 If the roadmap doesn’t include an estimated launch date (or, worse yet, no roadmap at all), you should probably steer clear.
 Scammers only plan as far as your Bitcoin or Ethereum hitting their wallets.
 If they don’t share their product’s timeline, you shouldn’t be sharing your cryptocurrency.

 In addition to these, make sure they have a whitepaper and read it.
 Check out this article titled “What Is A White Paper and How To Use It To Make Informed Investments” to learn how to use this resource to evaluate a project.Opinions expressed here are the opinions of the author.
-Influencive does not endrose or review brands mentioned.
+Influencive does not endorse or review brands mentioned; does not and can not investigate relationships with brands, products, and people mentioned and is up to the author to disclose.
+VIP Contributors and Contributors, amongst other accounts and articles, are professional fee-based.